A TRILLION PIECES OF PLASTIC

 - Commit to participate by pledging to pick up 1,000 pieces of plastic litter in your lifetime here

 - Spread the word and tell your friends by sharing the link to pledge.
 Facebook, E-mail, Instagram, etc. are great ways to reach a lot of people at once

 - Take pictures of plastic you pick up and post to social media.
 Use the tags: #TrillionPiecesOfPlastic and #BillionX1000

 - For the really motivated, who'd want to help host a formal beach cleanup or similar event to advance our goal, please message us at firstname.lastname@example.org with "A Trillion Pieces of Plastic" in the subject line and a brief explanation of what you have in mind

 Through this campaign we aim to motivate the individual.
-But to speed up our goal of mitigating the plastic risk we have begun work with The Trident Project to explore ways in which we can create economic incentives to encourage plastic litter control in developing countries, where plastic pollution is often severe due to a lack of waste management services.
+But to speed up our goal of mitigating the plastic risk we have begun to explore ways in which we can create economic incentives to encourage plastic litter control in developing countries, where plastic pollution is often severe due to a lack of waste management services.
 Stay tuned for more!